 - Tinea versicolor: A fungal infection that results in patches of lighter or darker skin

-The bottom line: White age spots on your skin are probably not any more concerning than your typical sunspots, but get to a dermatologist to make absolutely sure.
+The bottom line: White age spots on your skin are probably not any more concerning than your typical sunspots, get to a dermatologist to make absolutely sure.
 And don't forget to slather on some sunscreen before you head out.